tozd/go-mediawiki/README.md

 * Parses into idiomatic Go structs.
 * Can download and process a dump at the same time.
 * Caches downloaded files locally.
+* Supports GZIP and BZIP2.
+* Supports data in JSON arrays and NDJSON.

 ## Installation